 It’s as close to “as struck” as you can possibly get.

 The coin comes in a PCGS Generation 4 holder with the pedigree stated, but it does not come with the limited edition insert that was produced at about the same time- that insert features a black portrait of the Brother Jonathan in the background.

 As we said in the opening of this article, the hammer price of the 1865-S that sold on Sunday was a 7% advance from 2015 pricing levels.
 We base this number off of an average of two public sales of the issue in MS65 and checking that number against the historical record.

 This modest yield is not surprising as it comes to Shipwreck issues tied to the Brother Jonathan, as these coins are fully dispersed and have reached maturity in the marketplace.

 This year, by way of contrast, we have seen a new tranche of shipwreck treasure from the SS Central America come to market.
 These coins and the marketing that comes with it adds some degree of premium to the proceedings.
 The Brother Jonathan coins benefit greatly from their attachment to the shipwreck and for the quality of the coins, but do not come to market with an active “marketing” premium.

 It is safe to say that these coins are now worth what the market bears for them, whether they come with pedigree labels, or graded by PCGS or NGC.

 In the case of this particular example, we feel that the coin stands on its own merits.
 It is attractive, scarce in grade, and part of a highly underrated, but important coin series.
-Despite the fact that is is possible, albeit extremely difficult to do so, the $20 Liberty Head series is the only U.S. series that has not been completed in Mint State.
+Despite the fact that it is possible (though extremely difficult to do so), the $20 Liberty Head series is the only U.S. series that has not been completed in Mint State.
 The length and complexity of this series is the weight that somewhat stifles the numismatic value of the series.
 But, in cases of coins like this, where the story is obvious and immediate, real gains can be made and premiums are paid accordingly.